waywardgeek/infnoise/README.md

 I prefer to follow the KISS rule when it comes to security.
 The more complex the TRNG key, the more likely it is insecure.
 Therefore, the initial Infinite Noise Multiplier does not even have a microcontroller onboard, and only returns raw data, direct from the noise source.
-Whitening is done in the INM driver.
+Whitening is done in the Inifite Noise driver.

-The INM driver uses the reference version of the SHA3 "sponge", called Keccak, with a 1600 bit state.
-To make the state of the sponge unpredictable, it is initialized with 20,000 bits of of INM data before any data is output.
-After that, reading bytes from the SHA3 sponge blocks until twice as many bytes of entropy have been fed into the sponge from the INM.
+The Inifite Noise driver uses the reference version of the SHA3 "sponge", called Keccak, with a 1600 bit state.
+To make the state of the sponge unpredictable, it is initialized with 20,000 bits of of Infinite Noise data before any data is output.
+After that, reading bytes from the SHA3 sponge blocks until twice as many bytes of entropy have been fed into the sponge from the Infinite Noise TRNG.

 ### Non-Power-of-Two Multiplication